- Get Help

 Initially working out of her garage, Mrs. Martin obtained resources from family and friends and sometimes went door to door.
-Clothing was donated and food was obtained by driving to the grocery stores on Hilton Head Island and picking up outdated food items.
+Clothing was donated and food was obtained by driving to grocery stores and picking up outdated food items.

-Over the years, the agency’s location changed four times.
-Prior to our recent move, Bluffton Self Help was located in the former police station/jail in Old Bluffton.
-As of November, the agency moved to a new building conveniently located at 39 Sheridan Park Circle in Sheridan Park, in Bluffton.
+Over the years, the agency’s location changed and at one point was located in the former police station/jail in Old Bluffton.
+As of November 2011, the agency moved to a new building conveniently located at 39 Sheridan Park Circle in Sheridan Park, in Bluffton.

-The new space offers over 6,500 square feet of space.
-Bluffton Self Help has grown to provide a variety of services that include short- term emergency financial assistance to working families in a documented crisis with past due rents to prevent eviction and utility bills including electricity, propane gas and water to prevent disconnection of services, medications, children’s program and minor home repairs to working families and seniors on fixed incomes.
+Bluffton Self Help has grown to provide a variety of services that include short- term emergency financial assistance to working families in a documented crisis with past due rents to prevent eviction and utility bills including electricity, propane gas and water to prevent disconnection of services, medications, children’s program to working families and seniors on fixed incomes.

-In addition to our core service to make free food available whenever needed, Bluffton Self Help staff and volunteers coordinate a variety of service projects, including Thanksgiving dinners to families in need, toys at Christmas, Easter baskets, warm blankets and coats in winter, and school supplies at the beginning of each school year.
+In addition to our core service to make free food available whenever needed, Bluffton Self Help staff and volunteers coordinate a variety of service projects, including Thanksgiving dinners, toys at Christmas, Easter baskets, warm blankets and coats in winter, and school supplies at the beginning of each school year.

-We welcome visitors and invite community members to drop in and see how their assistance is helping to provide hunger relief in the Greater Bluffton area.
+Located at 39 Sheridan Park Circle in Bluffton, Bluffton Self Help welcomes visitors and invites community members to drop in and see how their assistance is helping to provide hunger relief in the Greater Bluffton area.
 If you have any questions you can call the agency 10 am to 4 pm, Monday through Friday at 843-757-8000.